-Starting with the 1910 release, the Azure Stack Hub system requires an additional /20 private internal IP space.
+The Azure Stack Hub system requires an additional /20 private internal IP space.
 This network will be private to the Azure Stack system (doesn't route beyond the border switch devices of the Azure Stack system) and can be reused on multiple Azure Stack systems within your datacenter.
 While the network is private to Azure Stack, it must not overlap with other networks in the datacenter.
 The /20 private IP space is divided into multiple networks that enable running the Azure Stack Hub infrastructure on containers.
 In addition, this new Private IP space enables ongoing efforts to reduce the required routable IP space prior to deployment.
 The goal of running the Azure Stack Hub infrastructure in containers is to optimize utilization and enhance performance.
 In addition, the /20 private IP space is also used to enable ongoing efforts that will reduce required routable IP space before deployment.
 For guidance on Private IP space, we recommend following RFC 1918.

 For systems deployed before 1910, this /20 subnet will be an additional network to be entered into systems after updating to 1910.
 The additional network will need to be provided to the system through the Set-AzsPrivateNetwork PEP cmdlet.

 The /20 input serves as a prerequisite to the next Azure Stack Hub update after 1910.
 When the next Azure Stack Hub update after 1910 releases and you attempt to install it, the update will fail if you haven't completed the /20 input as described in the remediation steps as follows.
 An alert will be present in the administrator portal until the above remediation steps have been completed.
 See the Datacenter network integration article to understand how this new private space will be consumed.